n0r1sk/bosnd/examples/apache-httpd-tomcat/README.md

 ### df-bosnd-tomcat/Dockerfile

 We are using the official Apache Tomcat image for this demo.
-Now, to set the ```jvmRoute=``` for the Apache httpd mod_jk loadbalancing in the Apache Tomcata image, we run the following command during the Docker build of the Docker image:
+Now, to set the ```jvmRoute=``` for the Apache httpd mod_jk loadbalancing in the Apache Tomcat image, we run the following command during the Docker build of the Docker image:

 ```RUN sed -i '60i JAVA_OPTS="-DjvmRoute=$HOSTNAME"' /usr/local/tomcat/bin/catalina.sh```